-Many security solutions developed for the traditional Internet, if deployed in an IoT environment such as a smart home, would require more computing power, resources, and energy than what IoT devices can provide.
-We design a two-mode security framework called TWINKLE, TWo-mode IN-home frameworK toward Lightweight SEcurity, that will not only preserve the salient features of classic security solutions, but also address the resource limitations that IoT devices face.
+Many security solutions developed for the traditional Internet, if deployed in an IoT environment such as a smart home, would incur more computing power, resources and energy than what IoT devices can handle.
+We design a two-mode security framework called TWINKLE that will not only preserve the salient features of classic security solutions, but also address the resource limitations that IoT devices face.
 We describe our design in this section.